oxheadalpha/tezos-k8s/MULTICLUSTER.md

 ## Add nodes within the cluster

-You can configure a self-contained testnet within your cluster with a number of nodes of your choice by passing `--additional-nodes` to mkchain generate-constants.
+You can configure a self-contained testnet within your cluster with a number of nodes of your choice by passing `--number-of-nodes` to mkchain.

 The nodes will establish peer-to-peer connections in a full mesh topology.

-If you previously spun up the chain with just one node, you may scale up your setup to an arbitrary number of nodes by overriding the --additional-nodes parameter in the values yaml:
+If you previously spun up the chain with just one node, you may scale up your setup to an arbitrary number of nodes by adding more nodes to the node list in the values yaml:

 ```
 # ${CHAIN_NAME}_values.yaml
-additional_nodes: 3
-baker: true
+...
+nodes:
+  - bake_for: baker
+  - {} # second non-baking node
+  - {} # third non-baking node
 ...
 ```